samiamoura/gitops-training/README.md

 This is a complete project to train with GitOps metodology.

-This repository provides a complete automated environment to deploy a functional infrastructure on AWS Provider and then we help to confifure it step by step to understand and train with GitOps concepts
+This repository provides a complete automated environment to deploy a functional infrastructure on AWS Provider and then we help to configure it step by step to understand and train with GitOps concepts.

 ## Infrastructure